 Heat, moisture, and pollution can make the painted surface look dirty.
 Clean the house’s exterior if you find mildew or mold.
 You can use a mildewcide or bleach solution.
 You may also want to consider renting a power washer for any areas that aren’t cleaned using manual cleaning or a garden hose.

 After you clean the surface, allow it to dry completely.
 Do any necessary repairs, including caulking and sanding; if you only deal with painted surfaces, prime any areas that need it.
 Then you can begin painting.

 Reminder: The above steps are for painting on wood siding only.
 If you are painting a different surface, painting may vary.
 For example, if you are painting aluminum or vinyl siding, you may not need as many steps as painting wood siding.

 Painting the interior and exterior surfaces can require a bit of work to get the “looks-like-brand-new” finish you want.
-Are you ready to spend two or three weekends preparing, cleaning, and painting, or would you prefer to use that time to relax and call the Custom Painting in Livermore contractors to do the work for you?
+Are you ready to spend two or three weekends preparing, cleaning, and painting, or would you prefer to use that time to relax and call Custom Painting in Livermore, CA, contractors to do the work for you?